-- 12.32 The Rehabilitation of Offenders Act 1974 does not apply to applicants for Private Hire Drivers' licences.
+- 12.34 The Rehabilitation of Offenders Act 1974 does not apply to applicants for Private Hire Drivers' licences.
 Therefore, all applicants are required to disclose all convictions and/or cautions.
-This means the applicant must disclose every conviction and/or caution recorded against them during their lifetime on initial application and then confirmed on every subsequent renewal application. - 12.33 Where an applicant fails to declare any convictions and/or cautions this may result in prosecution or referral to the Committee, or both.
+This means the applicant must disclose every conviction and/or caution recorded against them during their lifetime on initial application and then confirmed on every subsequent renewal application. - 12.35 Where an applicant fails to declare any convictions and/or cautions this may result in prosecution or referral to the Committee, or both.
 For renewal applications only: if an applicant fails to declare any convictions and/or cautions that have already been declared on a previous renewal application, they will be issued with a written warning on one occasion only.
-If the same applicant fails to declare any convictions and/or cautions on any subsequent renewal application following the issue of a written warning, this may result in prosecution or referral to the Committee, or both.
+If the same applicant fails to declare any convictions following the issue of a written warning, this may result in prosecution or referral to the Committee, or both.

-Refusal of applications / chosen not to renew, suspension or suspension or revocation of previous driver licences
+Refusal of applications / chosen not to renew, suspension or suspension or revocation of previous driver licences suspended or revoked by any other local authority.

-All new and renewal applicants are required to declare whether they have previously had any application for a driver licence refused or chosen not to be renewed by any other local authority and/or whether they have had any previously held driver licence suspended or revoked by any other local authority.
 The Authority will verify this with the relevant local authority.
 The Authority will verify this information with the National Anti-Fraud Network (NAFN) database, or other Government nominated database.
 Any failure to disclose such a matter will be considered as dishonesty and be given due consideration in the determination of the application.